bdnorris/DES-340/lectures/lecture20-practical-layout.md

 }
 ```

 Here, we are telling our flex-parent to distribute extra whitespace between our child boxes, then, we are telling our boxes to be 22%, instead of 25%.
-We are also telling them not to grow or to shrink, since percentages shrink and grow anyway.
+We are also telling them not to grow or to shrink since percentages shrink and grow anyway.
 If I have 4 flex children, that gives me 88% of our parents width I'm using up with boxes, leaving 12% left over for whitespace.
 With 4 items, I need three gutters, and 12/3 is 4%.
 So I automatically get 4% between each item.

 However, what if I don't want flexible gutters?
 What if I want my boxes to flex, but my gutters to be a stable number.
 This is where a couple of new selectors come into play as well as the `calc()` function.

 ### First and last child

-We'll get more into "psuedo-classes" later, but I want to introduce two right now, They are `first-child` and `last-child`.
-We use pseeud-classes by placing an `:` after our selector.
+We'll get more into "pseudo-classes" later, but I want to introduce two right now, They are `first-child` and `last-child`.
+We use pseudo-classes by placing an `:` after our selector.

 First and last child select the first child of a parent, and the last child of a parent, leaving the rest alone.